Updated: 3 days ago

 From Yavoriv training base to our Air BnB in Lviv, we slid seamlessly into our travels through Ukraine.
 We spent five days in Lviv, five days in Kiev, and four days together in Odessa.
 On December 23rd Olivia flew home to Canada for Christmas and I stayed for another week and travelled to Nikopol, Zaporizhia, Dnipro, Kharkiv, and back to Kiev for a couple days before flying home for New Years Eve.

-Above: Taken post a lot of vodka!
+Above: Taken post a lot of vodka in an underground bunker in Lviv!